Weakened Eta drenches Central America; at least 57 dead

 Dozens of residents of a San Pedro Sula neighborhood had to abandon their homes at 4 a.m.
 Thursday when water from the Chamelecon river arrived at their doorsteps.

 Honduran officials earlier reported that a 12-year-old girl died in a mudslide and a 15-year-old boy drowned trying to cross a rain-swollen river.
-Two other deaths were reported in Nicaragua.

 Marvin Aparicio of Honduras’ emergency management agency said Wednesday that some 457 homes had been damaged, mostly by floodwaters.
 There were 41 communities cut off by washed out roads.